Matthew-P133/TravellingTurfer/README.md

 Future spin ups are much faster (~5 seconds).

 Have a look a the environment variables in .env (particularly PURGE_DB and POPULATE_DB) for future spin ups.

+## Project structure

+At the core of TravellingTurfer is a Django application.
+This is responsible for applying route optimisation algorithms to route optimisation jobs, as well as orchestrating application flow: rceiving and servicing requests from the frontend (custom CSS/HTML/JavaScript, built around leaflet); accessing the SQLite3 database (e.g., to store and retrieve routes); and obtaining real-world A-B distances between pairs of zones for use in distance matrices in route optimisation jobs from routing engine, GraphHopper.

+## Project layout

+/TravellingTurfer/ contains Django settings and configuration.

+Application logic including the route optimisation algorithms, and unit and integration tests can be found in /routing/.

+Frontend code is in /static/.

+/reference_TSP_solutions/ contains route optimisation tasks with know optimal solutions - these can be used to benchmark route optimisation algorithms using benchmark.py.

+/nginx/ and /graphhopper/ contain Dockerfiles and scripts for spinning up these dependencies.

+/db/ is an empty folder which the database goes in.

+Dockerfile, docker-compose.yml and launch.sh in the top level directory are used for deploying the app.

+populate_zones.py is used for populating the database when the app is deployed for the first time.

+requirements.txt contains a list of python dependencies.

+sample.env contains default contents for the .env file containing environment variables needed to run the app.